What language is used in Kipina?

 Where do Kipina teachers come from?

-Our teachers are all Early Childhood or Primary Education Degree holders and are from all over the world.
-All of the teachers are trained by Kipina’s Global Academic Director, Cathy McCauley on the Kipina program and how to teach it.
+Our teachers are all Early Childhood or Primary Education experienced and are degree holders from all over the world.
+All of the teachers are trained by Kipina’s Global Academic Director, Jeannine Laubner, on the Kipina program and how to teach it.

 What is different about Kipina’s Program versus other Early Years programs?

-Kipina is the newest innovation in early years education inspired by globally acclaimed Finland.
-It encompasses all of the latest research on how children learn and develop at this age as well as what sets them up for the best transition into formal school.
+Kipina is an innovation in early years education inspired by globally acclaimed Finland.
+It encompasses all of the latest research on how children learn and develop, as well as what sets them up for the best transition into formal school.
 Kipina believes that learning begins at birth and that the way children learn at this age sets a trajectory for how they will learn later in life.
 Our program is intentional which means that it has educational aims and goals for every age and stage of development.
 We blend the fundamentals of literacy, language, communication, and numeracy with the higher order thinking skills to build that independent learner and creative and analytical mindset.
-Kipina is the only program in the world that has a focus on character development and relationships.
-The way we teach the program through Direct Instruction enables us to scaffold learning so children progress at their own pace.
+Kipina is the only program in the world that has an emphasis on character development and relationships.
+The way we teach the program through Focused Instruction enables us to scaffold learning so children progress at their own pace.

 What are the educational aims of Kipina?